seiwynn/discord-bot-2-template/README.md

 - [Random GPT bot that I used as my 1st bot template](https://github.com/Zero6992/chatGPT-discord-bot)
 - [python - How do i make a working slash command in discord.py - Stack Overflow](https://stackoverflow.com/questions/71165431/how-do-i-make-a-working-slash-command-in-discord-py)

-~~probably will have even more copypasta from other bot templates/tutorials in the future~~
+~~probably will have even more copy-pasta from other bot templates/tutorials in the future~~